Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Dogs have an exceptionally delicate sense of smell—up to a hundred times more intense than human senses.
 Hence, they can detect hints of chlorine in the water that we can't.

-Purified water gives them a reasonable, clean, and fresh beverage without the concern over modern synthetic substances or risky microbes.
+Purified water provides a clean and fresh beverage, eliminating concerns over modern synthetic substances and harmful microbes.

 Normal spring water has fundamental minerals that your dogs need to remain healthy and give your little guy a flavor lift.
-Spring water might, in any case, contain hints of chlorine and natural salts.
+Spring water might contain hints of chlorine and natural salts.

 However, the degree of minerals in normal spring water is much lower than in tap water.